 - All seniors must submit their ACT scores or take the ACCUPLACER Test.

 - Exceptions may be granted for students documented as gifted and talented only in accordance with the standards included in the State Plan of Exceptional Children and Youth.
 Exceptions apply only to the first two requirements.

 F. Dual Enrollment/Dual Credit for High School Students:

-- The student must be in grade 10, 11, or 12, or have an exception granted by the participating institution upon the recommendation of the students’ principal and superintendent and in accordance with the Alabama Administrative Code 290-8-9-.12 regarding gifted and talented students.
+- Students must be in grade 10, 11, or 12.
+An exception may be granted by the Chancellor for students documented as gifted and talented in accordance with Alabama Administrative Code §290-8-9.12.

 Students may enroll in occupational/technical courses/programs in accordance with guidelines of the Alabama Community College System.